marklogic/marklogic-python-client/examples/langchain/README.md

     python ask_similar_query.py "What are economic sanctions?" sotu 20

 To use a word query instead of a similar query, along with a set of drop words, specify "word" as the 4th argument:

     python ask_similar_query.py "What are economic sanctions?" sotu 20 word

+## Testing using a retriever with a contextual query

+There may be times when your langchain application needs to use both a question and a structured query during the document retrieval process.
+To see an example of this, run the following to ask a question.
+That question is combined with a hard-coded structured query using the `marklogic_contextual_query_retriever.py` module in this project.

+    python ask_contextual_query.py "What is task decomposition?" posts

+This retriever builds a term-query using words from the question.
+Then the term-query is added to the structured query and the merged query is used to select from the documents loaded via `load_data.py`.